spark-94/BBS/README.md

 COMReporter allows on the fly generation of time series of
         box size and COM along the X, Y, and Z dimensions.
-Header section in all Python scripts is updated for OpenMM 7.0 or later versions.
+The header section in all Python scripts is updated for OpenMM 7.0 or later versions.

 **SLURM job scripts**